HaxeFoundation/haxe-evolution/proposals/0000-new-getset-syntax.md

 ### Behaviour

-* A property will always create functions for getters and setters because every setter and getter can be overriden.
+* A property will always create internally functions for getters and setters because every setter and getter can be overridden.
     ```haxe
     class A
     {